 In African subsistence farming, Parthenium is currently managed by hand-weeding, a task primarily done by women and school-aged children.
 Any management system that can control Parthenium will reduce the workload on both groups, allowing them to engage in more productive activities, and alleviating the dermatitis caused by handling the weed.

 Despite its aggressiveness, Parthenium is successfully managed in Australia and India using biological control agents, such as insects, pathogens, and competitive smother plant species.
-This project will build on two previous IPM Innovation Lab funded Parthenium projects to abate spread and impact of this weed in East Africa.
+This project will build on two previous IPM Innovation Lab-funded Parthenium projects to abate the spread and impact of this weed in East Africa.

 - Established the first official quarantine facility and weed biological control program and research facility in Ethiopia, the Ambo Quarantine Facility.
 The Ambo center is now serving as a training center on the management of quarantine facilities and biological control, with 75 students and researchers already trained.

 - Created a network of scientists from Australia, India, the United States, and Eastern and Southern Africa devoted to abating the adverse impacts of parthenium.

 - Compiled and mapped data from parthenium surveys in Botswana, Ethiopia, Kenya, South Africa, Swaziland, Tanzania, and Uganda, showing the weed to be much more widespread than previously recorded.

 - Tested host ranges of two biocontrol agents for parthenium at Ambo.
 The tests showed that both are safe for release.
 Permission to release one, the leaf-feeding beetle Zygogramma bicolorata, has been obtained, while the application for the other, the stem-boring weevil Listronotus setosipennis, is under review by the Ethiopian government.

 - Supported seven M.S.-seeking graduate students, three of them female.
 All of them have graduated with thesis projects on Parthenium.